Why It Exists

 When Not to Use PostgreSQL

-- Need automatic horizontal sharding at massive scale
+- You need automatic horizontal sharding at massive scale

 Alternatives to PostgreSQL